jeromecoupe/iad_jekyll_introduction/jekyll_introduction_en.md

 - [Intro to Jekyll](https://www.youtube.com/watch?v=O7NBEFmA7yA) (Video) - Johan Ronsse: a good introduction to Jekyll as prototyping tool
 - [Jekyll From Scratch - Getting Started](http://pixelcog.com/blog/2013/jekyll-from-scratch-introduction/), [Jekyll From Scratch - Core Architecture](http://pixelcog.com/blog/2013/jekyll-from-scratch-core-architecture/) and [Jekyll From Scratch - Extending Jekyll](http://pixelcog.com/blog/2013/jekyll-from-scratch-extending-jekyll/) - Mike Greiling: very good intooduction to all aspects of Jelyll.
 - [Get Started With GitHub Pages (Plus Bonus Jekyll)](https://24ways.org/2013/get-started-with-github-pages/) - Anna Debenham: an introduction to Github Pages and Jekyll
-- [Build A Blog With Jekyll And GitHub Pages](http://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) - Barry Clark: tutorialon how to build a blogs.
+- [Build A Blog With Jekyll And GitHub Pages](http://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) - Barry Clark: tutorial on how to build a blogs.
 - [Front-end style guides with Jekyll](http://webstoemp.com/blog/front-end-style-guides-jekyll/) - Jérôme Coupé: using Jekyll to create style guides.
+- [Static Sites Go All Hollywood](https://vimeo.com/145138875) - Phil Hawksworth: a good introductions to the advantages and inconvenients of using static sites generators.
+A nice bit on modern workflows and infrastructures, too.